-- Check that audio is played in Stereo and not Mono.
+- Ensure that the audio is set to Stereo, not Mono.

-- Shift the Audio Balancer towards the center.
+- Adjust the Audio Balancer towards the center.

 - Navigate to Settings > Accessibility > Hearing.

-- Shift the Sound Balance toggle to the center until it’s completely neutral.
+- Adjust the Sound Balance toggle to the center for neutral sound.

-- Alter the sound channel from Mono to Stereo.
+- Change the sound channel from Mono to Stereo.

-- Right-Click on the Speaker picture in the bottom right of your screen and pick Sounds.
+- Right-click on the Speaker icon in the bottom right of your screen and select Sounds.

-- Right-Click on the preferred device and choose Properties.
+- Right-click on the preferred device and select Properties.